matsumotory/mod_mruby/README.md

 Apache modules can be implemeted by mruby scripts on Apache HTTP Server 2.2/2.4 installed mod_mruby.

 Supported MPM: worker prefork event
+Supported OS: Linux FreeBSD Windows and so on.

 ## How to use
 ### 1. Download